isabella232/dynamise/README.md

 Uses the *batchWriteItem* method from AWS.DynamoDB to do an upsert on many items.
 Note that *batchWriteItem* cannot update items.
 Items which already exist are fully replaced.

-At the moment `multiUpsert()` does not handle the limitation of Amazons `batchWriteItem()`:
-> A single call to BatchWriteItem can write up to 16 MB of data, which can comprise as many as 25 put or delete requests.
-Individual items to be written can be as large as 400 KB.

-For now you have to handle that yourself or use the `client.table("tableName").upload()` method.
-Otherwise you will get an `ValidationExcpetion`.

 ```javascript
 var items = [
   { UserId: "1", FileId: "file#1" },